Room: King Willem Alexander

 Session Description

-The session comprises of innovations in processes that are supporting better biorefineries capable to produce at lower cost.
+The oral session comprises of innovations in processes that are supporting better biorefineries capable to produce at lower cost.

 Chair